At Helen, we carry out meaningful work: we take care of our customers' energy needs and develop more sustainable energy system.

 - Healthy and safe workplace

-Personnel by task group, Helen Ltd. and Helen Electricity Network Ltd 31.12.2016
+Personnel by function group, Helen Ltd and Helen Electricity Network Ltd 2019

 ZERO ACCIDENTS AS A TARGET

-We reduce the number of occupational accidents and alleviate their consequences, e.g. with risk assessment of tasks and through the work of occupational safety and health partners.
-At our sites, we take care of the safety of every employee, also our contractors.
+We reduce the number of occupational accidents and aim to remove accident risks, e.g. with good induction training, risk assessment of tasks and an active and positive attitude towards occupational health and safety among all employees.
+At our worksites, we take care of the occupational safety of every employee, also our contractors.
+In 2019, the frequency of occupational accidents, i.e. the number of occupational accidents per one million working hours, was 15.97.

 EQUALITY AND NON-DISCRIMINATION